Creating ConLangs to Probe the Metalinguistic Grammatical Knowledge of LLMs: Appendix

 For translation material we chose 50 example sentences from the Ainu textbook by \citet{Nakagawa:13}, where we translated the original Japanese sentence into English.
 Note that there are also online Ainu lessons in English such as \url{https://unilang.org/course.php?res=58&subid=1}, which provide reasonable translation pairs, but given our experience with using these online materials, we suspect data leakage.

 We used two LLMs, Claude Sonnet 3.5 and Gemini 2.5 Pro to annotate the English sentences using the morphosyntactic component of our system.
 In addition to these two annotations, we also prepared by hand a very literal back translation from Ainu into English of the target Ainu sentence.
 Our purpose in doing this is to test the limits of the proposed approach by providing a version of English sentence that is close to an ideal modification towards the target-language structure.
-An example of an Ainu sentence, its English translation, and the three modifications of the English sentence is given below.
+An example of an Ainu sentence, its English translation, and the three modifications of the English sentence is given in Table~\ref{tab:ainu_exx}.
 Note that both Claude and Gemini render rather sparse annotations, with Claude in particular omitting the possessive/verbal second-singular prefix.
-Ainu has relatively sparse inflection, and this result mirrors the observation we made in Section~\ref{subsec:weaknesses} that the models generally do better when there is more information that they need to mark.
+Ainu has relatively sparse inflection, and this result mirrors our observation that the models generally do better when there is more information that they need to mark.

 We then used Claude Sonnet 3.5 to translate from English to Ainu, under two conditions: with the English source sentence alone, and the English source sentence coupled with one of the annotations.
 We ran this five times for each of the three annotation methods.
 Corpus bigram, trigram and tetragram BLEU scores are shown in Table~\ref{tab:bleu}.